Request Your Free Consultation

 In most cases, the offending driver’s lawyer will recognize that fighting a lengthy court battle will be far more expensive than offering a fair settlement and opt for the latter.

-Hiring a car accident lawyer is your best bet for securing fair compensation.
-They know how to negotiate with insurance companies to get you the highest payment possible.
+Hiring a personal injury lawyer is your best bet for securing fair compensation.
+They know how to negotiate with insurance providers to get you the highest payment possible.
 And if a settlement isn’t offered, your lawyer will be prepared to file a lawsuit.

-What Is the Deadline for Filing a Car Accident Injury Claim in Virginia?
+What Is the Deadline for Filing a Car Accident Injury Lawsuit in Virginia?

-According to Code of Virginia § 8.01-243, you have two years from the date of the crash to file a claim for auto accident injuries.
+According to Code of Virginia § 8.01-243, you have two years from the date of the crash to file a lawsuit for auto accident injuries.

-If you’ve been injured in a car accident in Petersburg, contact a lawyer as soon as possible.
+Two years is not a significant amount of time, so you must contact a personal injury lawyer as soon as possible.
 They’ll ensure that all the necessary paperwork is filed within the statute of limitations.

 Waiting to seek legal counsel in the wake of a car crash can have additional negative consequences.
 For example, the longer you wait to file a car accident lawsuit, the more blurred and inaccurate witnesses’ recollections of the collision will become.